Grafton Pond Reservation

 About the Property

-Grafton Pond is a 300+ acre lake with an almost entirely undeveloped shoreline.
-There are numerous bays and uninhabited islands to explore, offering excellent swimming, fishing, and wildlife-watching opportunities.
-A state-owned boat launch near the parking area offers the best spot for putting in your canoe or kayak (gas powered motorboats are not permitted) to begin exploring.
-Loons often nest on this pond in spring and summer, so be sure to keep your distance from any nests and/or parents with young loons.
-No closer than 300’ is the recommended distance to be sure you are not harassing this threatened bird species.
-Moose have also been spotted enjoying the pond on quiet mornings.
+One of New Hampshire’s most beloved paddling destinations, Grafton Pond is a 319-acre lake with an almost entirely undeveloped shoreline.
+There are numerous bays and uninhabited islands to explore, offering excellent swimming, fishing, and wildlife watching opportunities.
+A state-owned boat launch near the parking area offers the best spot for putting in a canoe or kayak.
 Pack a lunch and paddle out to enjoy it on one of the numerous flat rocks along the pristine shoreline.

 Fishing Guide